Your First Period

 Why do girls get periods

 Every month your body gets itself ready for the possibility that you might get pregnant.
 One of the biggest things that happens is your womb becomes all nice and cosy with its walls getting an extra fluffy coating so that the baby can live there.
 When you don't actually get pregnant (which is most of the time), your body doesn't need that comfy layer in your womb and it sheds it by gently sliding it out of your body in the form of your period.
 The lining is mostly blood and other tissues from your womb walls.
 If your body didn't get rid of that extra layer in your womb you could get sick, so periods are actually good.
-It might sound a tad gross, but once you understand the whole process you can easily see that our periods are actually a clearing and certainly nothing to be embarrassed about.
+It might sound a tad gross, but once you understand the whole process you can easily see that our periods are actually nothing to be embarrassed about.